P-mir/Epidemics-viz/README.md

 # Epidemics through history

-How does COVID-19 looks compared to past epidemics ?
+How does COVID-19 compare to past epidemics ?
 Run the app to find out! https://epidemics-over-time.herokuapp.com/

 ## Reference